 We already knew how to check if a Linux system is physical or virtual machine.
 Now, it is time to find out if the installed Linux OS is either 32 bit or 64 bit.
-If your Linux system has GUI, it is really easy then.
+If your Linux system has GUI, it is really easy.
 Just navigate to System Settings -> Details, and there you go, you will know the architecture.
 In CLI based Linux systems, it is bit different.
-This guide will explain you how to check if a Linux system is 32 bit or 64 bit.
+This guide will explain how to check if a Linux system is 32 bit or 64 bit.
 It is not that difficult.
+Read on.

 Check If A Linux System Is 32 bit Or 64 Bit

 There might be many ways to find out the architecture of your system.
 These are only the methods I am aware of now.
 I will keep update this guide if I find any other ways to do this.
 Bookmark this page, and keep visiting.

 My preferred way to find out a Linux system's architecture is using uname command.
 The uname is part of GNU coreutils that displays certain system information, such as hostname, Kernel version, Kernel release, OS version, and system's architecture etc.

 To find if your Linux system is 32 bit or 64 bit, just run the following command from the Terminal:

 $ uname -m

 As you see above, my Linux OS architecture is 64 bit.
 If you want to display all details, just use '-a' flag.

 Linux sk 4.16.11-1-ARCH #1 SMP PREEMPT Tue May 22 21:40:27 UTC 2018 x86_64 GNU/Linux